 Yes, I managed to not only earn a distinction on my dissertation, but on the degree as a whole – an achievement made by only one other person since the degree began however many years ago.
 My ego is well-and-truly swelled.
 I honestly didn’t think that I would get such an amazing mark on my dissertation – let alone my entire degree.
 But I have.
 So I must brag about it.

 Graduation is next Friday here in Stirling and I am looking forward to celebrating my achievement with my sister-in-law, Liz, and brother-in-law, John, who are travelling up from England to help me mark the occasion.
 I will also share some photos and stories from graduation here when the time comes.

 And I’ll give you a fair warning: I am now keener than ever to research PhD opportunities.
 So I am sorry, but this isn’t the end of boring academic posts!

 Oh!
 And I great big thank you to you, Dear Reader, for all of the support you’ve given me on this journey.
-It is appreciate more than you may ever know!
+It is appreciated more than you may ever know!